mtaung/sufficient_analysis/README.md

 If you're lucky, you might be able to surrogate your previous data with a synthetic set based on some aggregate information such as your sample means.
 It's not perfect, and you lose a lot of information this way, but it will at least give you some core results that might still be informative of data that's otherwise lost forever.

 ## Using this repository
-I recommend just reading the notebooks in the root directory.
+I recommend just reading the ANOVA notebook in the root directory, which is written to explain the process of computing a surrogate based analysis of variance.
 That's the purpose of setting up this repository at all, on my part.

 ## Closing

 I hope you never have to use anything like this, but maybe it'll help.

+## References

+Larson, D. A. (1992).
+Analysis of variance with just summary statistics as input.
+The American Statistician, 46(2), 151-152.